 |Cultural Competence||Tolerance||Arthur Ashe|

 |Sustaining Long-term Relationships||Loyalty||Nancy Reagan|

 |Becoming a Strong Leader||Leadership||Mike Krzyzewski|

 Students and teachers rely on this format since it provides consistent and stable learning.

 To learn more about potential methods of implementation, click one of the buttons below.

-To provide a deeper understanding, we are providing an entire module — a “week’s” worth of lesson plans.
-This is the Week 15 Module on Responsibility, which is paired with the topic of Employability and Workplace Skills.
+To provide a deeper understanding, we are providing you with lesson plans from an entire unit.
+This is the Unit 15 on Responsibility, which is paired with the topic of Employability and Workplace Skills.

 What separates this curriculum from other “soft skills” curricula is an emphasis on reading and writing.
-Each week, students write a two-page essay and read a chapter from the Role Models text book.
+For each unit, students write a two-page essay and read a chapter from the Role Models text book.
 The literature is clear that all curricula needs to be rigorous and academically challenging.
 There are high expectations placed on each child – students can’t just show up and get an A in this course.

 We also designed the topics to be relevant and meaningful to a child’s life.
 It is very important that every student understands how each lesson plan will impact their future.
 Detailed lesson plans, an online blog, virtual lectures on leadership, overheads, PowerPoint presentations, quizzes, final exams, syllabi, grading scales and everything necessary to teach this course is included with this curriculum.